6/8/2023

 Paul Raymond

-Thanks, Jerome, for the question.
-It's not as much the orders in the backlog that are easy to defer because most of those are already booked or projects undergo and things that are already on the go.
+Thanks for the question.
+It's not as much the orders in the backlog that are easy to defer as most of those are already booked or projects undergo and things that are already on the go.
 It's the new bookings.
 We had one client that we signed recently.
 They committed to a multi-million dollar ERP project.
 It's signed, but they want to start in September.
 So it's that type of it.
 So it's the newer contracts that we're signing.
-We're seeing some of them saying, you know, I've written a book right now, it's signed, but I want to start in a couple of months.
-So I think it's going to be more on newer bookings of large projects that you're seeing those types of things, you know?
+We're seeing some of them saying, you know, I'm ready to book right now and sign, but I want to start in a couple of months.
+So I think it's going to be more on newer bookings of large projects that you're going to see those types of things, you know.
 And that's anecdotal.
 It's one project, but still.

 speaker